Marshall Institutional Advisors

 Candidates may apply for either the one year or two year Scholarship not both.
 Any candidate found applying for both will automatically be disqualified.
 If a student accidentally chooses the wrong application they can change this themselves within the Application.

 Candidates must submit their application on the online form provided.
-Applications must be endorsed by the President, Provost, or Academic Dean of the applicant's US educational institution (or employer).
+Applications must be endorsed by the President, Provost, or Academic Dean of the applicant's US educational institution.
 The letter of endorsement should be considered as similar to a letter of recommendation and should state why the institution is endorsing the candidate.

 No endorsing institution may submit more than 24 applications overall.
 There is no cap on the number of applications that can be sent to an individual Region, but the overall number of applications that an institution can endorse will be a maximum of 24.